I’ve been sharing Lexicon with some people online. Rather than emailing it out each time, I wanted to make a landing page to host it and track it.

 If you don’t want the PDF, here are the rules:

-This is an unfinished version of Lexicon intended for test playing.
+This is an alpha version of Lexicon intended for test playing.
 This system was written by Jesse Galena.
 For any questions, you can email me at firstname.lastname@example.org or contact me through social media (@RexiconJesse on Twitter, u/RexiconJesse on Reddit).
 Stay awesome.

 Most roleplaying games give you a set of rules, make you learn them, and then you have to change your ideas until they fit within the rules of the system.